cloudentity/pyron/README.md

 |:-------------------|:----------------------------------------------------|
 | targetService      | service-name of target nodes from service-discovery |

-Edge calls nodes with `targetService` service-name using round-robin load balancer.
+Edge calls nodes with `targetService` service-name using a round-robin load balancer.

-Below you will find instructions how to enable service discovery provider.
+Below you will find instructions on how to enable service discovery providers.

 #### Consul service discovery